~27 km · ~30–40 min · Bus · Taxi · Boat · Car

 How far is Trogir from Split and how long does it take?

-Trogir is about 27 km west of Split — roughly 30 to 40 minutes by car or taxi, around 30 minutes by summer catamaran, and 40 to 60 minutes by the local bus.
+Trogir is about 27 km west of Split — roughly 30 to 40 minutes by car or taxi, 40 to 60 minutes by the local bus, and about an hour by the seasonal Bura Line boat.

 Is there a ferry or catamaran from Split to Trogir?